 Entries that have already been received can be updated and re-submitted.

 Please let us know what your submissions will be as soon as possible.

 Categories: Please read the category criteria and decide which awards you are going to enter.
 Make sure you address all the points in the detailed award criteria.

-Entry forms: You can either send in entries as standalone Word and PDF documents or use the downloadable entry forms linked to each competitive category.
+Entry forms: You can send in entries as standalone Word, PowerPoint or PDF documents.
 The information provided on the form can be complemented by either a Word document or as a PDF.
 Either include images within this document or as a separate image gallery document.

-Word count: Entries should be concise, ideally between 1,000-1,500 words (Leaflets, reports and other supporting material does not count toward the word count).
+Word count: Entries should be concise, ideally between 1,000-1,500 words (Leaflets, reports and other supporting material do not count toward the word count).

-Supporting evidence: Assemble photographs and any additional supporting material in a user-friendly manner.
+Supporting evidence: Assemble photographs, videos and and any additional supporting material in a user-friendly manner.
 If the jury want to see more information they will ask for it.